Eruant/eruant.github.io/_posts/2014-03-06-time-to-document.markdown

 ---
 layout: post
 title: "Time to document"
-date: 2014-03-02 16:32:00
+date: 2014-03-06 13:00:00
 categories: blog
 ---

 It's very easy to get carried away writing code without making any notes about it.
 Have you ever come back to code and gone "what did that do?".
+Creating documentation shouldn't be hard.
+We will take a look at [JSDuck][jsduck] a tool for generating documentation for you.

+Writing good documentation can take a long time, and so lots of us don't bother.
 At the very least you should be adding comments to your code, so that you will understand it six months later.
 Even better would be to make some documentation, so that other developers can understand what should be happening.

-Writing good documentation can take a long time, and so lots of us don't bother.
-Getting that documentation generated for you is a good solution, so in this article I will introduce you to auto-generated documentation.

 Even if you don't plan on making documentation today, six months down the line you may have changed your mind.
 Do you want to go back and re-edit all of your code?